-In 1935, in response to the growing number of serious and fatal car and truck accidents in the United States Congress passed the Motor Carrier Act.
+As the number of vehicles on the road rapidly started to expand during the 1920s, the public roads started to become dangerous.
+In 1935, in response to the growing number of serious and fatal car and truck accidents in the United States, Congress passed the Motor Carrier Act.
 The Act created the Bureau of Motor Carriers of the Interstate Commerce Commission (the "ICC").
-Incredibly, for better and for worse, it remains the framework of how we work to keep truck drivers safe - and us safe from them.
+Incredibly, for better and for worse, this law and the bureaucratic framework it created remains to keep truck drivers safe - and us safe from them.

 It was not a perfect law and still is not.
 Commercial trucks are still too unsafe and are causing too many deaths a year.
 But this is the law and lawyers handling truck crash claims need to understand this law to understand the truck driver's legal obligations in liability dispute cases and to understand the insurance issues in these cases to maximize the available insurance which is often key in making serious injury and wrongful death truck accident claims.

 The ICC promulgates and enforces safety regulations for the commercial trucking industry.
 The safety regulations developed by the ICC are called the Federal Motor Carrier Safety Regulations (FMCSR).

 These regulations are found in the Code of Federal Regulations.
 The FMCSR states that the purpose of these regulations is to "help reduce or prevent truck and bus accidents, fatalities and injuries by requiring drivers to have a single commercial motor vehicle driver's license and by disqualifying drivers who operate commercial motor vehicles in an unsafe manner."
 See 49 CFR 383.1(a).
 Again, the licensing process is far from perfect.
 There are still too many truck drivers on the road with commercial trucking licenses that should not have them.

 The FMCSR cover virtual every possible aspect of operating a big rig truck including: